tutek1/DTLabs/02_Player/lab02.md

 ### Camera limit
-If you played around with the camera, you might have noticed that you can rotate the camera all the way around.
-Even to the point where it is **upside-down**.
+If you experimented with the camera, you might have noticed that it can be rotated all the way around.
+To the point where it is even **upside-down**.
 Let's add limits to the cameras `X-axis` rotation.

 ```GDScript
 @export var camera_limit : Vector2 = Vector2(-60,60)